FlynnOwen/GPT-3-App/README.md

 <h2 align="center"> Usage: </h2>

-* Requires a Facebook account

-* Requires administrator access to the Facebook Developer Application (request Flynn for this access - info@flynnowen.com)
+* Requires a Facebook account with administrator access to the Facebook Developer Application (request Flynn for this access - info@flynnowen.com)

 *  It is coded to be a simple conversation implementation.
 It will respond to messages one at a time, and can not yet respond to images, links, gifs, or any other type of attachment.
 This implementation has a 'working memory' of 5 minutes - meaning that if it hasn't received a message within 5 minutes of your previous message, it's memory is wiped.
 This wiping could be considered as a conversation.